nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/handling-the-external-dependencies-with-gateway.md

 Despite the gateway instance being a private member of my service class, I can interact with it because I create it separately as a _test fixture_.
 Fixtures are mandatory for efficient tests because they are created anew for each test, resetting an existing state such as errors and stubs.
 Hence, I don't need to call any teardown method manually after each test.

-The above is much more efficient and developer-friendly than using mocks, forgetting to reset those, and trying to figure out why tests happen to affect each other.
+The above is much more efficient and developer-friendly than using mocks, forgetting to reset those[^3], and trying to figure out why tests happen to affect each other.
 As a bonus, I don't need to install and manage external libraries for fakes.
 Your chosen programming language often offers enough to build stubs and fakes.

 ## Real Gateway